 Alt(Windows/Linux) and select some text.
 Now you can select several portions of text at once.
 This is useful if you want to create two or more links at once: Just select the portions of text that should serve as the description of these links and press

 Cmd/Ctrl+Kto transform all the selections into links — at once!
-This also works with all other commands like making text bold or italic or transform it into an image.
+This works with all other commands like making text bold or italic, or creating quotes.

 - If you have nothing selected, pressing